Mahghuuuls/combat-inhibited/README.md

 - `APPLY_EFFECT`: applies Inhibited whenever a matching entity is nearby.
 - `PREVENT_EXPIRING`: only refreshes an existing Inhibited effect when it is close to expiring.

-Important defaults:
+Defaults:

 - Enabled with mode `PREVENT_EXPIRING`.
 - Scan radius: 12 blocks.
 - Scan interval: 20 ticks (1 second).
+- Effect duration: 300 ticks (15 seconds).
+- Refresh threshold: 40 ticks (2 seconds) remaining.
 - `optimizeScanner=true`: checks the last matching entity before performing a full scan.
 - `requireLineOfSight=true`: entities behind solid blocks do not match.
-- Maximum consecutive reapplications: 2.
+- Maximum consecutive reapplications: 3.

 If a cached entity dies, unloads, leaves the scan area, becomes hidden, or stops matching the filter, the module immediately falls back to a complete scan.